lazerwalker/literally/README.md

 ### Chrome

+The plugin may be found on the [Chrome Extension Store](https://chrome.google.com/webstore/detail/literally/odlbpehkpefnmehgdofblnagjpimaanh/details).

+Alternatively:

 1. Download the [.crx file](https://github.com/lazerwalker/literally/blob/master/literally.crx?raw=true).
 2. In Chrome, choose Window > Extensions.
 Drag `literally.crx` into the page that appears.